Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 Connections are vital in any industry, and networking is equally crucial when writing a book.

-Another great networking location is at a writers' conference, where you'll have the chance to mingle with top literary professionals.
-You'll also learn inside tricks, attend Q&A panels, and get a heads-up on which agents are open for pitches right now.
+Another excellent networking location is at a writers’ conference, where you’ll have the chance to mingle with top literary professionals.
+You’ll also learn inside tricks, attend Q&A panels, and get a heads-up on which agents are open for pitches.

 If you've done freelance writing in the past, tap into your network to see who has transitioned into becoming an author!